Fixtures

 ---|---|---|

-fixture_class_or_object | Fixture class or object that will be actuated | Class, Object |
+fixture_class | Fixture class that will be actuated | Class |

-args | Arguments to pass to a fixture class's initializer | Array |
+args | Arguments to pass to the fixture class's initializer | Array |

 When supplied a fixture class, the fixture

-method instantiates the fixture class and invokes it's call
+method instantiates the fixture class and invokes its call

 method.
 The parameters sent to the fixture